 This is another tip that might have you looking through the furnace operating manual.
 If you smell gas and suspect it’s coming from the heater, you need to know how to shut off the supply.
 Locate the valve on your furnace, and make sure it’s in good working condition.

 You should also know how to cut off your home’s main gas supply.
 The line is usually located along an outside wall next to the meter.
-Directions for shutting it off are posted on the city’s Alert Chicago web page.
+Directions for shutting it off are posted on the city’s Alert Chicago web page, if you live in the Chicagoland area.

 6. Let Professionals Back Up Your Work